 - Propylene glycol: prevents discoloration during storage.
 Large doses have been reported to cause central nervous system depression and kidney changes in test animals.

-- Agar: thickening and stabilizing agent made from seaweed.
-Can cause allergic reactions but generally safe.
+- Agar: thickening and the stabilizing agent made from seaweed.
+It can cause allergic reactions but generally safe.

 - Fumaric acid: acidic agent and antioxidant.

 - Sodium hexametaphosphate: an emulsifier, a sequestering agent, and a texturizer.
 Prevents scale formation and corrosion.
 Acts to stabilize the product and prevent changes in appearance and texture.
 May cause respiratory tract irritation.
 Symptoms may include coughing and shortness of breath.
 Some individuals may experience an allergic reaction to the ingestion of sodium hexametaphosphate that may produce mild chest pain.
 Also linked to pancreatic cancer in continual doses.